 Maple Glazed Roasted Carrots – This is the BEST roasted carrots recipe!
 Sweet-glazed carrots with gorgeous caramelized edges make the perfect side dish.
 (Gluten-Free, Paleo & Vegan-Friendly)

-It’s budget-friendly, easy to put together, and is mostly hands-off.
+This roasted carrots recipe is basically all my favorite things: budget-friendly, easy to put together, and mostly hands-off.

 HERE’S WHAT GOES INTO MY GLAZED ROASTED CARROTS:

 - CARROTS.
 Every good roasted carrot recipe needs carrots!
 I make my glazed roasted carrots using cut carrots rather than baby carrots (I love the caramelized edges!), but baby carrots should also work.